c-a-s-t-l-e/c-a-s-t-l-e/README.md

 ### 📖 About
 - 🔭 I’m currently working on a PhD in Data Science and Engineering at the University of Tennessee through the [Bredesen Center](https://bredesencenter.utk.edu).
-- 👯 I’m looking to collaborate on open source projects that involve transportation and/or open government data.
+- 👯 I’m looking to collaborate on open source projects that involve transportation, legal, and/or general open government data.
 - 📫 How to reach me: castle676767 @ gee mail .com

 ### 🛠️ Skills